eekboom/coursera-getdata/CodeBook.md

 that the subject was executing while the data was measured.

 The rest of the columns are mean values of measured sensor data.
+All these measurement columns are numeric with value in between -1 ...
+1.

 To avoid very long column names some abbreviations are used in the names.
 The column names are made up of these parts: